rptaylor/kuantifier/docs/gap_mode.md

 The default behaviour ("auto" mode) is to publish records for the previous month, and up to the current day of the current month.
 If `PUBLISHING_MODE` is set to "gap" instead, then a fixed time period will be queried, and the start and end of that period must be specified via `QUERY_START` and `QUERY_END` respectively.
+The purpose of this is typically to republish records for a period of time when the auto mode was not running correctly.
 These times must be in ISO 8601 format to avoid complications with time zones and leap seconds.
 The timezone should be specified, and it should be UTC for consistency with the auto publishing mode.